MLeidel/CodeScriber/CSdoc.md

 	</tr>
 </table>

-_These event keys are coded in the cs.html file._
+_All event keys are coded in the cs.html file._

+- Ctrl-Alt-H displays all keyboard hot keys except Ctrl-0..9 text enclosures

-- Right-Click on file tab will close tab.
+- Right-Click on file tab closes tab.

 - Right-Click in editor opens contextmenu.